Affidavit: Man charged with trying to burn site of future Danville abortion clinic 'would finish the job' if he could

 According to an affidavit, Philip Buyno, 73, of Prophetstown, near the Quad Cities, allegedly tried to destroy the building at 600 N. Logan Ave. by ramming his 2013 Volkswagen Passat into it.

-The 4:30 a.m.
-Saturday incident caused "significant damage to the building, especially the front entrance," officials wrote.
+The incident, which took place about 4:30 a.m.
+Saturday, caused “significant damage to the building, especially the front entrance,” officials wrote.
 But it could have been worse: Buyno allegedly had multiple containers of gasoline and antifreeze in his vehicle, as well as matches and flares to light a fire.

 Buyno was scheduled to be arraigned Tuesday afternoon in federal court in Urbana, but Assistant U.S. Attorney Eugene Miller said Buyno reportedly “experienced a medical event” at the Vermilion County jail before he could be taken into custody by the FBI.